JJ/p5-app-github-repository/README.md

 As a binary dependency, `curl` needs to be installed on the system and available in the path

+## Version history

+- v0.0.5 fixes some bugs, and reduces binary dependency.
+Theoretically, it could run in Windows too.

 ## COPYRIGHT AND LICENCE